 - Have you seen a dermatologist to get the bites treated?

 - Are you sure if it is a flea infestation in the first place?
 Many skin conditions are actually similar to flea bites, but they may be something totally different and last longer.

-- Are you opting for techniques and procedures to prevent new flea bites?
+- Are you using techniques and procedures to prevent new bites?

-Nevertheless, you can also use several natural products and home remedies to treat and heal the flea bites on humans faster.
-Some of these remedies include:
+Sometimes, scratching the bites can lead to secondary skin infections in the form of blistering and pus.
+These may need antibiotics for healing.
+You can also use several natural products and home remedies to treat and heal the flea bites on humans faster.

 - Applying an ice pack on the site of bite to prevent swelling, itching and soothe the skin.

 - Washing the site with an antiseptic soap and applying an antibiotic or anti-septic cream or lotion.

 - Applying aloe vera gel taken directly from the plant.
 Likewise, Calendula extracts are also soothing and can help prevent itching and worsening of the rash.